 No, you cannot file for bankruptcy only on credit cards.
 When you file for bankruptcy, you must include all types of debt, including medical bills, loans, and other types of debts that are not related to credit cards.

-Before deciding whether you want to file for bankruptcy protection or choose another option, it is highly recommended that you consult with a qualified and experienced attorney who can review all of your options and provide you with legal advice tailored to your individual situation.
-Kain + Henehan is an experienced bankruptcy firm with offices in St. Cloud, Minnesota, and the Twin Cities.
+Before deciding whether you want to file for bankruptcy protection or choose another option, it is highly recommended that you consult with us and we can review all of your options and provide you with legal advice tailored to your individual situation.
+Bill Kain and Margaret Henehan of Kain + Henehan are experienced bankruptcy lawyers with offices in St. Cloud, Minnesota and the Twin Cities area.
+We serve all Minnesotans and you can schedule a free 60 minute consultation virtually, by phone, or in person.
 Contact us by calling (612) 438-8006 or filling out the online form.

 Your consultation can be completed virtually, via phone, or in person at one of our two offices in Mendota Heights and St. Cloud.